 3 Use Cases Where You Need Air Quality Data

-Case 1: You need to know if I am ventilating well or not
+Case 1: You want to know if you are ventilating well or not

-That’s what everyone wants to make sure these days – am I ventilating enough, am I overdoing it?
+That’s what everyone wants to ensure these days – am I ventilating enough, am I overdoing it?

-Installing carbon dioxide level sensors will tell you how many particles per million (ppm) you have at any given moment.
-You can deploy sensors in different places in your facility and check that the forced ventilation equipment (climate machines) or natural ventilation (opening windows) is sufficient or not.
+Installing carbon dioxide level sensors will tell you how many particles per million (ppm) there are, at any given moment.
+You can deploy sensors in different places in your facility and check whether the forced ventilation equipment (climate machines) or natural ventilation (opening windows) is sufficient or not.
 To do well, you should be in the range of 400-800 ppm.

-Once you are collecting data, you can ask the system to show you the CO2 levels for all your sensors, or just the ones on one floor, or the ones in a meeting room.
+Once you have collected the data, you can ask the system to show you the CO2 levels for all your sensors, or just the ones on one floor, or the ones in a meeting room.
 You will see something like this:

 It seems that during the week shown in the graph, there is no time when the 1000 ppm of Carbon Dioxide has been exceeded.
 However, the sensor on the second floor (sensor floor 2 – green) is the most at risk, and we will need to keep an eye on it.